glotzerlab/garnett/doc/quickstart.rst

 Trajectory array access
 -----------------------

-Access to fields like position, orientation, and types as coherent numpy arrays, by calling the :py:meth:`~.trajectory.Trajectory.load_arrays` method.
+The complete trajectory may be loaded into memory by calling the :py:meth:`~.trajectory.Trajectory.load_arrays` method.
-This method will load the complete trajectory into memory and make position, orientation and types available via properties:
+This will allow access to fields such as position, orientation, and velocity across all frames and particles.
+Supported properties are listed below:

 .. code-block:: python